disheiX/NowPlayingForYoutube/README.md

 # Experimental Now Playing App for Youtube Songs
 A PyQt5 app that displays the song you are playing on youtube.
+Useful for OBS Now Playing in YouTube instead of Spotify.

 ## How to use it
 Note that this is an experimental app, its quite buggy and not meant for normal use.